jainil63/Passcodes-Website/README.md

 We appreciate the contribuation to website...

-Before, contributing to this website project, you should have knowledge of the [CONTRIBUTING.md](https://github.com/PasscodesApp/Passcodes/blob/main/CONTRIBUTING.md) & [MIT License (app)](https://github.com/PasscodesApp/Passcodes/blob/main/LICENSE.txt) provide in [app repository](https://github.com/PasscodesApp/Passcodes). and also you should have basic knowledge of app repository codebase.
+Before, contributing to this website project, you should have knowledge of the [CONTRIBUTING.md](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/CONTRIBUTING.md) & [MIT License](https://github.com/PasscodesApp/Passcodes-Docs/blob/jeel-dev/LICENSE.txt) provide in [docs repository](https://github.com/PasscodesApp/Passcodes-Docs). and also you should have basic knowledge of app repository codebase.

+More info, read `README` on [Passcodes](https://github.com/PasscodesApp) github organization homepage.

 ## 📫 Questions or Issues?